saveoursecrets/sdk/doc/social-recovery.md

 The raw binary representation of a share (minus the `checksum`) could also be formatted as a QR code and printed out.

+The account owner may manually shoulder the responsibility of safely distributing these shares to the `shareholders`, or they may use SaveOurSecrets to distribute the shares to other SOS users automatically.

 ### Backup & Sync

 The account owner's SoS client should save the following data points inside a vault: